theblackwidower/KanaQuiz/README.md

 If you don't wish to bother with pull requests, using the template listed above you can also submit your translation through email to [theblackwidower@gmail.com](mailto:theblackwidower@gmail.com?subject=KanaQuiz%20Translation), with the subject "KanaQuiz Translation".

+I'll also ask, if possible, for any translators to also update the [vocabulary.xml](https://github.com/theblackwidower/KanaQuiz/blob/master/app/src/main/res/xml/vocabulary.xml) file by replacing the English answers with answers in their own language, and insert it into a language-specific directory (app\src\main\res\xml-[language code]), so it'll be automatically included as part of the translation package.

 If you require any assistance, please do not be afraid to email me.
 I appreciate the assistance from anyone wishing to volunteer their skills to help with this project.